Vegan or vegetarian on the Camino

 • Panadería (bakery) – you can buy pan (bread) here, obviously.
 But you can also get empanada (savoury pie) and empanadilla (small version of empanada).
 Many panaderías are also pastelerías (cake shop), so you can also get all sorts of sweet pies, cakes and pastries.

-• Supermercado (supermarket) – In the bigger supermarkets you can buy all of the above (except for medicines), as well as other things.
+• Supermercado (supermarket) – in the bigger supermarkets you can buy all of the above (except for medicines), as well as other things.
 If you are in a small town with a small supermercado, your options will be more limited but you are still likely to find a bit of everything.

 Do you just need a snack?
 A panadería or frutería might be all you need.
 But if you are planning to cook your meals at the albergue or need non-food items, you might want to visit the supermercado.